mihirpatnaik-consulting/gcp-workflow-automation/README.md

-# gcp-workflow-automation
-Automates data syncing using Google Cloud APIs.
+Automates data syncing between Google Sheets and a CRM (simulated with a local file) using Google Cloud APIs.
+Built with Python.”